-Chapter 6 gives a discussion of how the default operation of the Afterburner can be changed using System Parameters.
-The system parameters can affect the system timing through the Afterburner, placement of characters on the raster, 2:3 cadence control, functions of parallel inputs and outputs to name a few.
+Chapter 6 gives a discussion of how the default operation of the Production Afterburner can be changed using System Parameters.
+The system parameters can affect the system timing through the Production Afterburner, placement of characters on the raster, 2:3 cadence control, functions of parallel inputs and outputs to name a few.

-Chapter 7 lists the technical specifications, provides a discussion of how to update the firmware in the Afterburner, and gives instructions on other technical details.
+Chapter 7 gives a discussion of how to update the firmware in the Production Afterburner and other technical details including specifications.